KarolinaObcowska/react_landing_page/README.md

-Simple landing page created with react and styled components.
-The form on the website is operated by firebase.
+# React landing page

-To run project you can download code and in the project directory, you can run:
+This is simple landing page created wsing React and Styled Components, form on the website is handled by Firebase.

 ### `npm start`